ofermeshi/cram-to-text/README.md

 ## Running
 `python3 cram2text.py`

-\* If you find any issues please add a comments so it may help others.
+\* If you find any issues please add a comment so it may help others.
 ### Enjoy!

 ### Example output file (visualized):